sudeshnadash/lambda_setup_terraform/README.md

 This repository is an example to create terraform resources for lambda function and also setting up lambda function in local without using SAM.

-These are the following folders:
+These are the following folders: <br/>
 1. layer - This folder contains all the files in my custom layer.
 This sits inside python folder so the AWS treats it as a python module

-2. src - This is the main folder for the lambda function file
+2. src - This is the main folder for the lambda function file<br/>

 3. terraform - This folder contains the IAC scripts.
-Make sure you enter into the correct env folder using the below command:
+Make sure you enter into the correct env folder using the below command:<br/>
 `cd terraform/env/dev`

-And then run the below scripts to install it in your AWS account `terraform init terraform validate terraform plan
+And then run the below scripts to install it in your AWS account: <br/>
+`terraform init
+terraform validate
+terraform plan